-Answering “why do you want to become a doctor?” is essential, but difficult during medical school interviews or when writing a medical school personal statement.
-I'll share how I answered this common medical school interview question, plus tips on how to prepare for it and ace your interview.
+Answering the “why do you want to become a doctor?” interview question is essential during medical school interviews or when writing a medical school personal statement.
+Because the answers to these questions reveal your inner world and indicate your suitability for the medical profession - interviewers are really asking "why do you want to be here?".
+In this blog, I'll share how I answered this common medical school interview question, how to find and organize your answer, and sample answers from different types of medical school applicants.

 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<